PhD in Computational Science

 What you learn

-The main aim of the Ph.D. program in Computing is the training of new doctors in the area of advanced computing.
-The research teams that give the main support to the Program training are: MADS (Models and Applications of the Distributed Software), VARPA (Artificial Vision and Pattern Recognition), LIDIA (Lab. of Research and Development in Artificial Intelligence), LYS (Language and Information Society), LBD (Data Base Lab.), IRLAB (Information Retrieval Lab.) and GSA-GII (Autonomous Systems Group – Engineering Integrated Group).
+The main objective of the PhD in Computer Science is the training of new doctors in the area of Advanced Computing.
+The research groups that provide main support for the formation of the program are VARPA (Artificial Vision and Pattern Recognition), LIDIA (Artificial Intelligence Research and Development Laboratory), LYS (Language and Information Society), LBD (Database Laboratory), IRLAB (Information Retrieval Lab.) and GSA-GII (Autonomous Systems Group – Integrated Engineering Group).

 Generic skills